mdn/translated-content/files/ru/web/html/element/input/number/index.md

 After declaring a few variables, we add an event listener to the button to control the switching mechanism.
 This is pretty simple, mostly involving changing over the button class and label, and updating the display values of the two sets of inputs when the button is pressed.
 Note that we're not converting back and forth between meters and feet/inches here, which a real-life web application would probably do.

+> [!NOTE]
-> **Примечание:** Note that when the user clicks the button, we remove the `required` attribute(s) from the input(s) we are hiding, and empty the `value` attribute(s).
+> Note that when the user clicks the button, we remove the `required` attribute(s) from the input(s) we are hiding, and empty the `value` attribute(s).
 This is so that we can submit the form if both input sets aren't filled in, and won't submit data that we didn't mean to submit.
 If we didn't do this, you'd have to fill in both feet/inches **and** meters to submit the form!

 ## Спецификации